chevalierthomas/Sentimark/README.md

 - API stubs can be replaced with live market and authentication providers as the project evolves.
 - Axios is used on both client and server for consistent HTTP handling when integrating external APIs.
 - Database access is centralised through lightweight repository modules to keep route handlers focused on HTTP concerns.
+Use `npm run db:migrate`, `npm run db:seed`, or `npm run db:reset` inside `backend/` to manage your local schema.